Guides

 validation report

-A formal document produced after a model validation process, outlining the findings, assessments, and recommendations related to a specific model’s performance, appropriateness, and limitations.
+A formal document produced after a model validation process, outlining the artifacts, assessments, and recommendations related to a specific model’s performance, appropriateness, and limitations.
 Provides a comprehensive review of the model’s conceptual framework, data sources and integrity, calibration methods, and performance outcomes.

 Within model risk management, the validation report is crucial for ensuring transparency, demonstrating regulatory compliance, and offering actionable insights for model refinement or adjustments.